bloominstituteoftechnology/Knapsack/temp.md

 - Command line execution: `./knapsack input.txt --threshold=100`

+  - Current Command line execution: `node .\knapsackFirst.js .\data\small1.txt`

+  - What is the maximum threshold for your backpack? `users input`

 #### Brainstorm
 - Convert data from string to numbers
 - Get program to read data (.txt) provided and command line inputs. `node fs - readline`

+- __Solution Guideline__
+  - __Exhaustive__: consider all possible ways to fill the knapsack (consider a while loop, or possibly recursion).
+Check the total value for each, and return whichever one is highest.

+  - __Greedy__: come up with a heuristic (score) for some items being "better" than another.
+For example, an item with weight 20 and value 50 is probably better than an item with weight 50 and value 20.
+Then, pick the items that have the best score until the knapsack is full.